 - Return to theatre following surgery or a transfer to another treatment area

 The term ‘moderate increase in treatment’ does include situations such as a transfer or an unplanned return to surgery.
 But ‘moderate increase in treatment’ is only one part of the overall definition of ‘moderate harm’.
 And it is the description of ‘moderate harm’ that helps define if something is a notifiable safety incident.
 To meet the ‘moderate harm’ threshold the harm must require a moderate increase in treatment and there must be significant, but not permanent, harm.

 So a transfer or unplanned return to theatre does not automatically qualify as a notifiable safety incident.

-The intention of this part of regulation is not to bring near misses into scope as notifiable safety incidents.
+The intention of the term “could result in harm” in the harm definitions is not to bring near misses into scope as notifiable safety incidents.
 It is designed to reflect harm that is not apparent at the time of the incident but that may appear later.

 See some worked examples of notifiable safety incidents.